tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/07-lists-01/README.md

-# Variables & Lists
+# Variables and Lists

-You will be getting practice declaring and manipulating variables and lists in this exercise.
+In this activity, you will get more practice declaring and manipulating variables and lists.

 ## Instructions